Things to do in Barcelona city

 Mercat de la Boqueria, or the Mercat de Sant Josep, is the colourful produce market on the Ramblas.
 The Boqueria market is the perfect place to start the day by tasting and experiencing Catalan flavours and smells.
 More info 'Mercat de la Boqueria'.

 The hospital is one of the prime examples of Catalan modernist architecture.
-With its main building and many pavilions, the former complex of Hospital de Sant Pau is one of my favorite (less touristy) spots in Barcelona.
+With its main building and many pavilions, the former complex of Hospital de Sant Pau is one of my favorite (less touristy) spots in Barcelona Spain.
 More info 'Hospital de Sant Pau'.

 One of the most popular and surprising ways to discover the Barcelona tourist attractions is by bicycle.
-The city has an extensive network of cycle paths, certainly also along the beach.
-Rent a bike yourself or join a bike ride with an inspiring English-speaking guide.
-More 'Cycling'.
+Barcelona city has an extensive network of cycle paths, certainly also along the beach.
+Rent a bike yourself or even better, join a bike ride with an inspiring English-speaking guide.
+More about 'guided bike tours'.

 Barcelona sights and landmarks